Enable cross-app SSO on Android using MSAL

 - Provision your app using the Azure portal.
-For more information on this topic, see the instructions for creating an app in the Android tutorial
+For more information, see the instructions for creating an app in the Android tutorial

-- Integrate your application with the Microsoft Authentication Library for Android.
+- Integrate your application with the MSAL for Android

 There are two ways for applications using MSAL for Android to achieve SSO: